Nenmara Assembly constituency

-Nenmara State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Alathur Lok Sabha constituency.
+Nenmara State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
 As of the 2021 Kerala Legislative Assembly election, the current MLA is K. Babu of CPI(M).

-Local self governed segments
+Local self-governed segments

-Nenmara Niyamasabha constituency is composed of the following local self governed segments:
+Nenmara Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Nenmara Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Nenmara Assembly constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyama Sabha election 2021
+2021

-Niyama Sabha election 2016
+2016

-There were 1,90,765 registered voters in Nenmara Constituency for the 2016 Kerala Niyamasabha election.
+There were 1,90,765 registered voters in Nenmara Constituency for the 2016 Kerala Assembly election.

-Niyamasabha election 2011
+2011

 There were 1,72,069 registered voters in the constituency for the 2011 election.